transientskp/tkp/documentation/source/database/schema.rst

 This table contains the information about a dataset.
 A dataset is nothing more than a collection of images grouped together for processing.
-When the same group is reprocessed, and the dataset.inname is identical (f.ex. when the processing runs with other trap parameters), the rerun is incremented by 1, but the id is auto-incremented as well, treating it as an independent dataset.
+When the same group is reprocessed, and the dataset.inname is identical (e.g. when the processing runs with other trap parameters), the rerun is incremented by 1, but the id is auto-incremented as well, treating it as an independent dataset.